This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How can castor oil be used for the skin?

-Wash your face first in warm water to open up the pores and then massage some of the oil into your face and leave it on overnight, rinsing the next morning.
+Wash your face first in warm water to open up the pores.
+Then massage some of the oil into your face, and leave it on overnight, rinsing the next morning.
 If leaving the oil on your face overnight causes greasiness, reduce the amount of time until you rinse it off.

-You can also mix one-quarter cup of castor oil and three-quarters cup virgin coconut oil (fractionated is best), then apply to your body and face.
+You can also mix one-quarter cup of castor oil and three-quarters cup virgin coconut oil (fractionated coconut oil is best), and then apply to your body and face.
 For oily skin, you may choose jojoba oil, grapeseed oil or olive oil instead.

 Castor oil’s anti-inflammatory properties may also soothe a sunburn.
 Apply castor oil mixed with coconut oil (in a 1:1 proportion) to the affected area, or try the same remedy as a natural lip balm to solve chapped or sunburnt lips.